marcaube/cards/README.md

 # Cards
 [chrishunt.co/cards](http://chrishunt.co/cards)

-> "If you can memorize a shuffled deck of cards, you can memorize anything." - me
+> "If you can memorize a shuffled deck of cards, you can memorize anything." - Chris Hunt

 Practice makes perfect and perfect makes an awesome party!
 Use this app to sharpen your memory skills.
 Never drop a *real* playing card on the floor ever